Collaboration95/Threat-Level_Midnight/README.md

-# Threat-Level_Midnight
+# __Threat-Level_Midnight__
-Stuff to do
+| Stuff to do
-Test out the queston ideas ( dict into files)
-Plot out stuff needed for an admin user
-Branch code and implement classes later (after finishing actual codey stuff)
+| Branch code and implement classes later (after finishing actual codey stuff)

---Admin user stuff--
-2 functions
-Sort_By_Highscores Done
-Sort_By_Players Have traces of basic idea of what to do

---General Coding--
+# __General Coding__
+| Add the Tkinter Code and also add code to use the img_scr
-Loop the edge cases/invalid options ( try to use same function ) Try to make text based ui slow and feel old
+| Try to make text based ui slow and feel old

-Add ___ for Messagesw -->
+# __Extra stuff__
-Function Location formatting
+| Function Location formatting
-Blah Blah Blah

-__Extra stuff
-Add \n in before and after messages to make it look good try to implement classes for variable storage
+| try to implement classes for variable storage
+| Store Everything in proper files and stuff
+| Get a KeyBoard Interrrupt and wrong error type error message